B.M.S. Course Descriptions

 SCI328L – RESTORATIVE ART I LAB (Credits included in RA I)

-Lab application of SCI328 curriculum focusing on modeling and restoration of the human form using armatures and wax.
+Practical application of the Restorative Art (SCI328) curriculum with a focus on modeling and restoration of the human form using armatures and wax.
+Credit hours are included in SCI328.

 MGT324 – FUNERAL SERVICE MANAGEMENT II (3 credit hours)